AlexandraNoriega/mybot_ws/README.md

 rosrun map_server map_saver -f ~/mybot_ws/src/mybot_navigation/maps/<archive_name>
 ``

 Kill all the terminals.
-Is necessary to edit the map_file in the sixth line so go to mybot_navigation/launch/amcl_demo.launch and modify the path changing for the choosen in the previous step
+Is necessary to edit the map_file in the sixth line for load the map in the SLAM similation so go to mybot_navigation/launch/amcl_demo.launch and modify the path changing for the choosen in the previous step

 **SLAM**